averagehuman/avghmn.com/src/posts/2022/create-x509-certs-javascript.md

 ## See Also

-* [github.com/FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - a more complete solution written in go that installs a CA cert to the system trust store of the host OS
+* [github.com/FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - a more complete solution written in go that installs a CA cert to the system trust store of the host OS.